ForTheDoers Blog

 Clean district heating is like public transportation

-Why is district heating the most sustainable and effortless way to provide heating in urban areas.
+Why is district heating the cleanest and most effortless way to provide heating in urban areas?

 Public transportation has many advantages compared to private motoring: resources are used more wisely and emissions remain smaller.
-Moreover, overall optimisation is much easier, e.g. from the perspective of traffic congestion, as there are fewer moving units and their timetables are known.
-From the individual’s perspective, it’s an easy, reliable and ecological transportation solution.
+Moreover, overall optimisation is much easier, e.g. considering traffic congestion, as there are fewer moving vehicles and their timetables are known.
+From the individual’s perspective, it’s an easy, reliable and cleaner transportation solution.

-The district heating system can very well be compared to urban public transportation.
-Water that is heated in the district heating network circulates in underground pipes and warms buildings and the domestic hot water used in them.
-As a centralised solution it can use the resources in a more optimum way by using the shared infrastructure and utilising recycled waste heat energy from different kind of sources.
-Customers don’t have to worry about it.
+A district heating system can be compared to urban public transportation.
+Water that is heated in the district heating network circulates in underground pipes and warms buildings and domestic hot water.
+As a centralised solution, it can tap into the existing resources in a more optimum way by using a shared infrastructure and recycled waste heat energy from different sources.
+Customers do not have to worry about managing it.

-Up to now, the heating has been done with fossil fuels, but a rapid transformation is currently underway in Finland: district heating systems are being converted to become carbon neutral.
-For example, the solutions we are pursuing in the city of Espoo are not based on combustion, but on waste heat, geothermal, and electricity.
-With the increase in the number of electric heat pumps, the opportunities for ecological district cooling also increase.
+Up to now, heating has been produced with fossil fuels, but a rapid transformation is currently underway in Finland: district heating systems are being converted to become carbon neutral.
+For example, the solutions we are pursuing in the city of Espoo are not based on combustion, but on waste heat, heat pumps and electricity.
+With the increase in the number of electric heat pumps, the opportunities for cleaner district cooling also increase.

 Why is district heating a better alternative than building-specific solutions?

-In Finland, many residential areas and new constructions are currently contemplating the future’s most sustainable solution for heating.
-Eco-friendly heating is also an advantage when selling residential units.
-At the moment, a variety of building-specific solutions based on carbon-neutral electricity are available.
-However, these solutions are kind of like private cars.
-The overall system they form is not as efficient or as climate-friendly as a centralised solution: public transportation or district heating.
+In Finland, many residential areas and new constructions are currently contemplating the most sustainable solution for heating in the future.
+Low-carbon heating is also an advantage for sellers of residential units.
+Already, plenty of building-specific solutions using carbon-neutral electricity are available on the market.
+However, these solutions are like private cars and the overall system they shape is not as energy efficient or climate friendly as a centralised solution, such as public transportation or district heating.

 What’s more, without district heating networks our electricity system would be burdened.
 We have calculated that during extreme low temperatures in Finland, the required amount of electricity generation capacity would be 1.5 times higher without the district heating system.
 The Finnish energy system couldn’t handle that without significant additional investments.
 The district heating system is already scaled for extreme low temperatures, but building-specific systems typically are not scaled for extreme low temperatures; instead, a sufficient temperature is achieved by supplementing with direct electric heating.
 This puts an added load on the electricity system.

-A carbon-neutral district heating system controlled by artificial intelligence is capable of an energy efficiency that isn’t possible with building-specific solutions.
-For example, as wind power increases, a district heating system can store surplus electricity as heat and use it for district heating when the wind isn’t blowing.
+Carbon-neutral district heating system controlled by artificial intelligence is capable of an energy efficiency that isn’t possible with building-specific solutions.
+For example, as wind power increases, district heating system can store surplus electricity as heat and use it for district heating when the wind isn’t blowing.
 An artificial intelligence-controlled district heating system can reduce energy consumption in areas where it isn’t needed at that particular time.
-A district heating system also helps with security of supply – the network stays warm also during long power outages.
+District heating system also helps with security of supply – the network stays warm also during long power outages.

-In fact, wouldn’t it make sense to also integrate building-specific systems into the district heating network?
-For example, a high-capacity heat pump solution could sell any surplus heat that the building doesn’t need to the district heating network.
-In the future we will see more and more of these kinds of district heating and building-specific heating combinations, i.e. hybrid solutions.
+This leads to a question: wouldn’t it make sense to also integrate building-specific systems into the district heating network?
+For example, a high-capacity heat pump solution could sell any surplus heat that the building doesn’t need to a district heating network.
+In the future, we will see an increase in such district heating and building-specific heating combinations, i.e. hybrid solutions.

-A district heating network is part of the Nordic infrastructure that is currently the envy of the rest of Europe.
-District heating is the choice for urban residents who are eco-conscious and responsible.
-Now and in the future.
+District heating network is part of the Nordic infrastructure that is currently the envy of the rest of Europe.
+District heating is the choice for urban residents who are climate conscious and responsible - now and in the future.

 Timo Piispa